 I have developed a flexible approach to deal with very complex and diverse situations, encouraging changes in the emotions, thoughts, attitudes, behaviours and relationships that cause distress.
 I help people to recover balance and psychological well-being by building resources to enable them to achieve their potential.

 Training, qualifications & experience

-- In 2009 I completed a training course in Forensic Psychology “Technical Consultancy and Psychological Evaluation”.
+- 2009 Training course in Forensic Psychology “Technical Consultancy and Psychological Evaluation”.